 portrait of me by Lauren Miller 2014

 In my recent body of work, I construct prosthetic memories as a means to explore the notion of self.
-For the past four years I’ve incorporated 3D printed figurines (aka “3D selfies”) and used redacted religious text fragments to investigate this idea.
+For the past four years I’ve incorporated 3D printed figurines (self-portraits) and used redacted religious text fragments to investigate this idea.
 These new works integrate traditional art making processes along with an interest in exploring new fabrication methods and materials.
 I work assiduously to bring together many facets of visual art into my projects, which often incorporate sculpture, photography, and installation.
 My practice is a blend of Minimalism and Conceptualism laced with a droll sense of humor and a tendency towards tongue-in-cheek visual puns that still manage to service a desire to investigate existential and ontological concerns.